 How to Check the Radiator Cap

 To begin, pop open the hood and find the radiator.
-It should be located right in front of the vehicle’s engine.
+It is usually located right in front of the vehicle’s engine.
 Now remove the radiator cap by pushing it down first and then twisting it counter-clockwise.

 Take the cap adapter and screw it onto the pressure tester’s end.
 Keep screwing until you cannot screw it anymore.
 If you don’t know what the cap adapter looks like, check the label of the pressure tester’s packaging and see if it shows it on there.
 You can also look it up on the internet as well.

-After you’ve secured the cap adapter onto the pressure tester, take the radiator cap and screw it on the other end of the tester until it is tight.
+After you’ve secured the cap adapter onto the pressure tester, screw the other end of the cap adapter onto the radiator filler neck until it is tight.

 The pressure tester should now be sealed against the radiator.
 If it is not, you may not be using the correct adapter for your specific radiator.

 Using the pump handle, start pumping the tester until you reach the pressure indicated on your radiator cap.
 See if the gauge can store the pressure.
 If the pressure begins to fall and you’re sure you have a good seal against the radiator filler neck, you have a leak in the cooling system.